astaba/next_14_tut/README.md

   Parallel Routes can be streamed independently, allowing you to define independent `error` and `loading` states for each route
 - **Sub-navigation.**
   Each slop of your dashboard can essentially function as a mini-application, complete with its own navigation and state management.

+#### Unmatched routes

+By default, Next.js keeps track of the active state (or subpage) for each slot.
+However, the content rendered within a slot will depend on the type of navigation:

+- **Soft Navigation:** During client-side navigation, Next.js will perform a partial render, changing the subpage within the slot, while maintaining the other slot's active subpages, even if they don't match the current URL.
+- **Hard Navigation:** After a full-page load (browser refresh), Next.js cannot determine the active state for the slots that don't match the current URL, as soon as those **slots are destructured from the `layout prop`**.
+Instead, it will **render a `default.js` file for each the unmatched slots**, or **404 if only one `default.js` is missing,** including the `children`'s one.
+- The `default.js` file can mirror the `page.js` or **be completely different.**

+> **Good to know:**
+> The 404 for unmatched routes helps ensure that you don't accidentally render a parallel route on a page that it was not intended for.

 ## Layout

 To apply consistent layout to a route and all its subroutes use the `layout` file, which receive as `children React.node` the `page` file or all sub routes.